 Let's face it, sometimes we don't do as well on a test or exam as we had hoped we would.
 Typical reactions to a not-so-great mark can include feeling sad or upset, worried or anxious, and even angry or fed up.
 These feelings are important because they tell us we are uncomfortable, and they can motivate us to work at strengthening our academic performance.
 The most strategic (and, ultimately, the most successful) students are not the students who never perform poorly on an exam.
 Instead, strategic and successful students are those who take action by looking for ways to improve their future test performance, especially when they have not done as well as they would have liked.
 Click here for some suggestions to help you strengthen your test performance.

 A Learning Skills Counsellor can help you determine what went wrong and what changes you can make to become a more successful student.
-There are two main ways to speak with a counsellor:
+To schedule an individual appointment, please visit us in Room 4100 WSS or call 519-661-2183.

 Other things that you can do to get back on track are attend some learning skills presentations, use the self-help books in our Resource Library, email questions to firstname.lastname@example.org, or seek out learning skills advice online.